 His words were blunt and to the point, and I’ll remember those four words for the rest of my life.
 I glanced up at Pa, who was standing alongside my eldest brother in front of the fire.
 When he dipped his head slightly, nodding at Hoss and me who were seated beside each other on the settee, I realized my father had already been informed of Adam’s decision.

 My overwhelming disbelief in what I’d just heard caused me to stumble through a variety of words although none of them were the right words.
 I tried my best over the next few days to dissuade my eldest brother from making the biggest mistake of his life, but I soon realized he’d been yearning to leave for years.
-Maybe I was still too young to understanding why, so in the end I wished him well.
+Maybe I was still too young to understand and I wished him well.
 I’d surrendered the battle, raised the white flag, and let my brother win the war.

 While some choose to leave their world behind, others are taken from us when we’re least expecting, and the loss is so great the mind never really heals.
 When Hoss left this world less than a year ago it wasn’t by choice.
 There wasn’t a discussion in front of a roaring fire, no time to digest the devastating blow and the toll it took on all our lives.
 “I’ve lived long and good,” Hoss said.
 He knew what was to come but for me, knowing and keeping my feelings hidden was next to impossible.